 How can businesses make the most of Google My Business for publishing posts?

-As mentioned previously, currently the only way to post on the platform is by logging in and publishing posts at the desired date/time that users wish to publish them, since Google does not have an in-house scheduling capability, and the mainstream third party scheduling platforms such as Hootsuite, Buffer and Sprout Social do not appear to support the platform at time of writing.
+As mentioned previously, currently the only way to post on the platform is by logging in and publishing posts at the desired date/time that users wish to publish them, since Google does not have an in-house scheduling capability, and the mainstream third-party scheduling platforms such as Hootsuite, Buffer and Sprout Social do not appear to support the platform at the time of writing.

 However, a number of less well-known social media management platforms do appear to support scheduling posts for Google My Business, including the following: